orbitalsqwib/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients
+1. User requests to list patients.
-2. System <u>shows a list of patients</u> ([UC02](#use-case-uc02-view-all-patients))
+2. System <u>shows a list of patients</u> ([UC02](#use-case-uc02-view-all-patients)).
-3. User requests to delete a specific patients in the list
+3. User requests to delete a specific patients in the list.
-4. System deletes the patient
+4. System deletes the patient.
-5. System shows success message
+5. System shows success message.

     Use case ends.